gabrielrowan/Mini-Data-Analysis---Languages/README.md

 It parses the html and outputs the relevant table data to a `.csv` file.

-This `.csv' file is then imported into Jupyter Notebooks and analysed for insights
+This `.csv` file is then imported into Jupyter Notebooks and analysed for insights

 ## Technologies used